Kinder 1 to Kinder 2 Curriculum

 The School Day

-The school day for Early Years begins at 9:00 a.m. and ends at 2:00 p.m.
+The school day for Kinder 1 and Kinder 2 begins at 8:30 a.m. and ends at 1:30 p.m.
+Kinder 3 starts at 7:30 a.m. and finishes at 1:30 p.m.
 There are two breaks during the day; a 15 minute snack with outside playtime in the morning, as well as a 30 minute lunch break later on.
-The Early Years day always begins with circle time, singing and dancing together, and ends with a story.
+A day in Kinder always begins with circle time, singing and dancing together, and ends with a story.
 The children enjoy at least one lesson each day with a specialist teacher.
-This may be Spanish, physical education, library, music, or playing with sand and water.
+This may be Spanish, physical education, music, or playing with sand.

 Uniform

-Our Early Years children wear a uniform every day.
-To distinguish our youngest children from Kinder 1 and Kinder 2 from the rest of the school, they wear red sweaters.
+Our Kinder children wear a uniform every day.
+To distinguish our young children from the rest of the school, they wear red sweaters.